plusserver/docs/content/en/cloudhub/step-by-step-guide/admin-user-invite/_index.md

 ![User Management button "Create new user"](img/usr-mngmt-new-user.png)

-3. Admin sees a pop-up screen where he can enter the e-mail address of the user he wants to invite.
+3. Admin sees a pop-up screen where he can enter the email address of the user he wants to invite.
 (Email Address = mandatory field).
 4. The roles can now also be assigned directly in this pop-up screen (one and several).
     1. However, the rolls must be created **beforehand**.
     2. We have also added notes to "Delete role" and "Edit role" that this can have an effect on open invitations.
-5. The admin confirms the sending of the e-mail invitation via the "Send invitation" button (a loading screen appears)
+5. The admin confirms the sending of the email invitation via the "Send invitation" button (a loading screen appears)

 ![Pop-up window Invite new user - Send invitation](img/pop-up-invite-new-user-3.png)